President Giese to Step Down in 2015

 “One of the most valuable services a president can render to an institution is to choose the right time to step aside,” said Giese.
 “After much deliberation, Sandy and I are convinced that June of 2015 is that right time.
 As we begin to anticipate the next phase of our journey, we will keep our noses to the grindstone as we work collectively with the entire Mount Union community throughout the course of the next year and a half.
 There is still much to be accomplished, and we are looking forward to doing so.”

-Throughout the course of the next 17 months, Mount Union will complete a new strategic plan that will take the institution beyond 2015.
+Throughout the course of the next 17 months, Mount Union willwork diligently on the current strategic plan, Advancing Excellence, which is scheduled to close in December 2015.
 Concurrently, the Board of Trustees will undertake a search for the 12th president of Mount Union after identifying the characteristics needed in the next leader and forming a search committee that will be chaired by Green.

 “Sandy and I feel very fortunate to have had this opportunity at Mount Union, and we will always cherish our many years here,” Giese added.
 “Mount Union has been our home and has enriched our lives.
 But, it is time for another chapter for both the University and for us.
 Upon completing our tenure at Mount Union, we plan to relocate to Virginia, where our son, daughter-in-law and grandchildren reside.
 Sandy and I are fortunate to have experienced good health, and in 2015, I will reach retirement age.
 We both feel young and healthy and are looking forward to re-imagining our lives and spending quality time with one another and our family.
 Mount Union, however, will forever be a part of our lives.”